Goldwater Scholarship

 To be eligible for nomination for a Goldwater Scholarship, a student must:

-- Be a full-time matriculated sophomore or junior pursuing a degree at an accredited 2- or 4-year institution of higher education during the 2022-2023 academic year,
+• Be a matriculated sophomore or junior pursuing a degree at an accredited 2- or 4-year institution of higher education and be a full-time matriculated student during the academic terms when receiving scholarship support from the Foundation,

-- Be a U.S. citizen from the 50 states or the District of Columbia; or a permanent resident.
+• Be a U.S. citizen or national from the 50 states, District of Columbia, any territory or possession of the United States, or a permanent resident.
 A permanent resident must submit a photocopy of their Permanent Resident Card, also known as the Green Card.

 Students who plan to study medicine are eligible only if research is a central part of the student's career goals.

-Students on leave: if you are on leave in fall semester are eligible to apply during that school year in most years, as long as they meet all other eligibility requirements, are returning that spring, and as long as the start of the spring semester is before the last Friday in January, which is the national deadline for the Goldwater.
+Students on leave in fall semester are eligible to apply during that academic year in most years, as long as they meet all other eligibility requirements, are returning that spring, and as long as the start of the spring semester is before the last Friday in January, which is the national deadline for the Goldwater.

 Selection Criteria